waqasbhatti/astrobase/docs/index.rst

 - Guides for specific tasks are available as Jupyter notebooks at Github:
   `astrobase-notebooks <https://github.com/waqasbhatti/astrobase-notebooks/>`_.
-- Automatically generated `API documentation`_ is available below.
+- The :doc:`full API documentation </modules>` generated automatically from the docstrings by Sphinx is available.
 - The code for Astrobase is maintained at `Github
   <https://github.com/waqasbhatti/astrobase>`_.